willymcallister/willymcallister.github.io/_articles/how-circuits-become-equations.md

 Keep selecting loops and writing equations until you have $E - (N-1)$ equations.

 ## Reference
+{:.no_toc}

-This brief paper presents a compact inductive proof (starts simple, adds complexity) that the number of linearly independent KCL node equations of a b-branch n-node connected circuits is n - 1 and the number of independent KVL loop equations is b - n + 1.
+This short paper presents an inductive proof showing, for a circuit with $b$ branches and $n$ nodes, the number of linearly independent KCL node equations is $n - 1$ and the number of independent KVL loop equations of is $b - n + 1$.
+(An inductive proof starts super simple and adds complexity.)

 Feldmann, Peter & A. Rohrer, Ronald.
 (1991).
 "Proof of the Number of Independent Kirchhoff Equations in an Electrical Circuit."
 Circuits and Systems, IEEE Transactions on.
 38. 681 - 684.
 [10.1109/31.135739](https://ieeexplore.ieee.org/document/135739/).
+Also try [here](https://www.researchgate.net/publication/3184434_Proof_of_the_Number_of_Independent_Kirchhoff_Equations_in_an_Electrical_Circuit).